Expense recognition definition

 • The purchase of a laptop computer for which the cost is less than the corporate capitalization limit

 Ideally, expense recognition should occur at the same time as the recognition of any revenue with which an expenditure is associated (the matching principle).
 For example, the expense recognition for the cost of goods sold associated with the sale of a product should be in the same period in which the sale was recognized.
+This concept only applies under the accrual basis of accounting.
+The matching principle does not apply under the cash basis of accounting, where expenses are recognized when the associated supplier invoice is paid.

 Related AccountingTools Courses